ang-zeyu/infisearch/docs/src/indexer/indexing.md

 {
   "indexing_config": {
     "loaders": {
-      // Only HTML files are indexed by default "HtmlLoader": {}
+      // Default: Only HTML files are indexed "HtmlLoader": {}
     }
   }
 }
 ```

 The indexer is able to handle data from HTML, JSON, CSV, TXT, or PDF files.
-Support for each file type is provided by a file **"Loader"** abstraction.
+Support for each file type is provided by a file *Loader* abstraction.

-You may configure loaders by including them under the **`loaders` key**, with any applicable options.
+You may configure loaders by including them under the `loaders`, with any applicable options.

 #### HTML Files: **`loaders.HtmlLoader`**